SamSamhuns/human_body_proportion_estimation/README.md

 pip install docker==6.1.3
 ```

-## Build and Run Docker image for uvicorn server with fastAPI exposed and triton-server in the backend
+## Build and run docker image for uvicorn server with fastAPI exposed and triton-server in the backend

 ```shell
 docker-compose build uvi_trt_server